PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 20:01:08
+Last updated: 2024-04-05 20:01:41
-Random Quote: Euron's gifts are poisoned.  -  Victarion Greyjoy
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar